Congo Gorilla Trekking – Backpacker’s Guide to Gorilla Tours

 Con: Country is unstable, the park can close if there are safety concerns

 The Democratic Republic of Congo is perfect for an experienced traveler who likes to get off the beaten path and wants the cheapest gorilla trekking option.
-Since I did the gorilla trek in the DRC, I have the most information and will go in depth about my experience in the section below.
+Since I did the gorilla trek in the DRC, I have the most information and will go in-depth about my experience in the section below.
+Visiting the gorillas in Congo is highly recommended.

 Complete Guide to Gorilla Trekking in the Democratic Republic of Congo